Branding

 7: Invest in a Professional, User-Friendly Website

 First impressions matter.
 Even more so online.
 A well-branded website with intuitive navigation, mobile responsiveness, and clear calls to action reinforces your brand identity and builds instant credibility.
-Use consistent fonts, colours, and language that reflect your brand ethos.
+Many law firms are currently missing the mark on their digital presence, according to recent reports.

 Clio Legal Trends Report, 2024